ha5ha6/judy_blog/_pages/cartpole.md

 ### Q-rbf

-We use RBF networks to approximate the Q functions
+We use RBF networks to approximate the Q function

 RBF networks: